What is Mohs Surgery?

 Why choose the Asarch Center?

-At Asarch Center for Dermatology and Laser, we pride ourselves in being one of the premier Mohs surgery providers in the region.
+At Asarch Dermatology and Laser, we pride ourselves in being one of the premier Mohs surgery providers in the region.
 Dr. Richard Asarch was the first to bring Mohs surgery to Colorado, and he has completed over 30,000 successful cases.
 In 1981, he was recruited to create the dermatologic surgery program in the Department of Dermatology at University of Colorado, which included utilizing the Mohs procedure.
 Come in and Experience the Asarch Center difference, and you’ll see why we’re the best.

 What is Mohs surgery?